ksenia312/nearby_service/README.md

 - `requestPermissions()` (Android only): requests permissions for location and nearby devices and returns true if granted
 - `openServicesSettings()`: opens Wi-fi settings for Android and general settings for iOS

+> Testing the plugin **is not possible** on Android emulators, as they usually do not contain the Wi-fi Direct function
+> in general!
+Use physical devices for that.

 ### IOS <a id="ios_about"></a>